 “As turbulent events relating to civil rights and social justice have unfolded across the country following the killings of George Floyd in Minneapolis, Ahmaud Arbery in Georgia, Breonna Taylor in Louisville, and many before them, many are seeking constructive ways to assist people advocating for civil rights and social justice,” writes the authors of this guide, from Washington College of Law Pence Law Library.

 The resources here include links to social justice organizations, ways to support students, petitions, links to bail funds, news sources, advice for protesters, relevant library sources and more.

 What you can do

 Created by writer Bashir Mohamed, this toolkit is designed to inform Edmontonians about systemic anti-Black racism and policing issues.

 Educate.
 Engage.
 Activate.
 To End Racism.

-How we can educate, engage, and activate to invoke change and “dismantle the racialized world we live in.”
+The Edmonton Public Library shares resources for how we can educate, engage, and activate to invoke change and “dismantle the racialized world we live in.”

 How to support Black Lives Matter, wherever you are

 This article in in TimeOut shares ways to “show solidarity with the Black Lives Matter protests in the USA and around the world.”